devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 Get Recommended Groups

 Get Recommended Groups  Route to get recommended groups.
 This route will return groups which are similar to the groups in the request body.
+You must provide at least one positive group id or group tracking id.

 ### Examples